 - Nails should only be used with wood studs.
 Screws can be used with either wood or metal studs.

-Now that you know the types of drywall screws, nails and fasteners that are available, you can make the right choice for your project.
-Ready to find the best drywall screws and nails for your needs?
+Now you know about all the types of drywall screws, nails and fasteners available.
+Ready to get the best drywall screws or nails for your project?
 Use The Home Depot Mobile App to locate products and check inventory.
+We'll take you to the exact aisle and bay.